KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 ##### Code
 The used Source Code has been created in Google Colab and ist listed in this repsoitory in the file order "NAME TO BE INSERTED"
 The code consists of the following:
-- Importing all neccessary libraries
+- Import of required libraries
 - Mounting Drive for Datset and preparing Dataset
 - Loading Dataset
 - Splitting Dataset into training and testing sets
-- Training the SVM model with RBF kernel
+- Training SVM model with RBF kernel
 - Test Set Predictions
 - Calculate and display performance metrics for multiclass classification
   - Accuracy